-We are a nonpartisan group of individuals from across the charitable sector with a mission to celebrate and support Americans’ spirit of generosity as expressed through everyday giving, volunteering, and other forms of civic engagement.
+We are a nonpartisan group of individuals with a mission to celebrate and support Americans’ spirit of generosity as expressed through everyday giving, volunteering, and other forms of civic engagement.

 At the heart of our democracy is an engaged citizenry, willing to dedicate time and resources to solving problems.
 In the process these everyday givers and volunteers build social capital, advance citizen agency, and strengthen our communities’ capacity to solve.
 They are central players in the American experience.
 The trust they build provides the societal glue on which our unique form of self-governance relies.

 Co-Chair, Generosity Commission; Vice President, the Aspen Institute

 The Generosity Commission’s mission to celebrate and support Americans’ spirit of generosity is fundamental to our society and our values.
 Generosity can be part of the skills that young people learn as they grow up, much like other skills.
 It is also something that can be reinforced throughout their lives, through family, through networks, and especially through their workplace.
 We all have a role in enabling and nurturing a culture of generosity and mutual support because individual giving and volunteering are vital parts of the American experience.